 In the morning, you will be picked up at your hotel in Pereira and transferred to the airport in good time to board your domestic flight to Villa De Leyva.
-Upon arrival in Villa De Leyva, you will be picked up at the airport and transferred to your hotel.
+Upon arrival in Villa De Leyva, you will be greeted at the airport by your driver and transferred to your hotel.
 (This service is on a private basis.)

-The subtle lighting pronounces the fourteen Stations of the Cross as you descend in to the mine, each station sculpted by a different artist.
-At the deepest point of the cathedral, 180 meters below the earth’s surface, you encounter the nave and the north and south aisles which are dominated by the 16m high central cross.
-The illumination and execution of the work is a tribute to modern techniques and years of work from the miners and artists.
+The subtle lighting pronounces the fourteen Stations of the Cross, as you descend in to the mine.
+Each station was carefully sculpted by a different artist.
+At the deepest point of the cathedral, 180 meters below the earth’s surface, you encounter the nave and the north and south aisles, which are dominated by the 16m high central cross.
+The illumination and execution of the work is a tribute to modern techniques and years of work and dedication from the miners and artists.
 Your guide will explain all about the cathedrals construction and how it and the mine still function in harmony.
 However you view this construction, you are guaranteed to be impressed by its size and grandeur.